 COVID considerations: Influx of Migrant Labour is likely as there will be a need to perform high skilled jobs which may not be available locally or even within the state.
 These are likely to come from other states or adjoining states or districts.
 Possibly 10-15 persons are required for highly skilled jobs.
-The remaining - semi-skilled and unskilled labour will be
+The remaining - semi-skilled and unskilled labor will be sourced from within the district.
+Hence as per WB's guidance note3, for such workers, Contractor needs to: